 You’ve seen the “latte” media headlines and how you’re missing out on thousands and thousands of dollars a year.

 It’s not just media articles either, there are plenty of financial experts who shout the same cliche statements.

 “Cut all your expenses,” “Stop buying that daily coffee,” etc. You really start to feel attacked or shameful about your purchases.

-But, you shouldn’t feel guilty about spending money if it improves the ROI of your life and you have a spending plan.
+But, you shouldn’t feel guilty about spending money if it improves the ROI of your life and you have a spending plan (some sort of budget).